Mariusz Książkiewicz: Unified MMA Super Middleweight champion

 On December 17, 2021, Książkiewicz faced Graham Park for Park's Unified MMA Super Middleweight championship.
 Książkiewicz won the fight via a first round TKO, and thus claimed his first career championship.

 Legacy Fighting Alliance

 Książkiewicz made his debut with Legacy Fighting Alliance on April 22, 2022 in the main event of LFA 130 against Alessandro Gambulino.
 Książkiewicz won the fight via a first round TKO.

 Return to Unified MMA

 Książkiewicz returned to Unified MMA on May 27, 2022 against Eli Aronov.
 Książkiewicz lost the fight via a second round submission.

 Ignite Fights Light Heavyweight champion

 After a two year hiatus, Książkiewicz returned against Rafael Carvalho on April 13, 2024 for the vacant Ignite Fights Light Heavyweight championship.
 Książkiewicz won the fight via a fourth round TKO, and thus claimed his second career championship.

 Konfrontacja Sztuk Walki

-On July 3, 2025, Książkiewicz signed with Polish promotion, KSW.
+On July 3, 2025, Książkiewicz signed with Polish promotion, Konfrontacja Sztuk Walki (KSW).
 He made his debut two months later on September 20 against Sergiusz Zając.
 Książkiewicz lost due to a knee injury in the first round.